General Nutrition

 Key Points

-• A good RD will make your feel supported and answer all your questions as you work together.
+• A good RD will make you feel supported and empowered – never judged.

 What do I need to know before meeting a nutritionist?